 The uniqueness of the LFC has as much to do with what goes on behind the scenes as what happens on fight night.
 The reality TV series ‘Exposed!’ bolster the brand that is the LFC.
 The show is an unquestionable asset, offering fans an invaluable and multi-layered look into the sport, from back story, training, pre-fight events to fight night match-ups.
 The varied personalities of the fighters come across with no artifice; no two women are alike.
 Of course, fans will have their favorites and will dislike others, this is all part of the game.

 Can the LFC serve as inspiration to other women, or just people in general?
 The answer to that is a resounding Yes!
 It is not just about the immutable characteristics that comprise both teams; it is about the intricacies that weave them together.
 If one pays attention to the nuances that are emblematic of the fighters, different/interesting perspectives will emerge.

-Ending on a personal note: I oftentimes think about my family, and if I were to have a daughter, how would I feel about her joining the LFC?
+Ending on a personal note: I oftentimes think about my family, and if I were to have a daughter, how would I feel about her fighting for the LFC?
 Surely, I will do everything within my power to ensure she makes the best choices in life.
-There’s nothing wrong with fighting for what you believe in, fighting for your dreams, fighting to aspire, whichever the path.
-There are millions of people in our industry, and for me to separate them them on the side of the regressive then place myself on the side of the progressive, just seems wrong to me.
+That she fights for what she believes in, fight for her dreams, fight to aspire; whichever the path.
 Whatever choices she makes… “An unexamined life is not worth living,” said the great Socrates, and being a father, all I can do is raise her with integrity and honor.
-So long as you’re honest to yourself, this is your life, you’re free to choose the path that God laid out in front of you.
+So long as you’re honest to yourself, this is your life, you’re free to choose the path.
 Do it with grace, do it with power, and do it with no regrets.
 Thank you for reading.

 CAM & Van